SGopinath89/IT22242024taskflow/README.md

 ## Features

 - **User Management:** Manage user accounts and profiles.
+  - Administrators can create user profiles by entering email and password.
+They can assign users to specific boards.
 - **Board Management:** Create and organize boards to group related tasks.
 - **List Management:** Create lists within boards to categorize tasks.
 - **Card Management:** Add and manage tasks (cards) within lists.